pacman-ty/chess-engine/README.md

 ### Linux Systems

 - If you are not using the X system display protocol, we highly recommend using the `-nogui` option.
-- We do not currently have a Wayland-compatible display solution.
+- We do not currently have a Wayland compatible display solution.

 ### macOS